AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 * fig 3: Stocks Volume Visualization
 * fig 4: Normalized Stock Volume Visualization
 * fig 5: Stocks Daily Returns Ranges
 * fig 6: Heatmap Visualization of returns
+* fig 7: Moving Average Crossover
+* fig 8: A closer look at Moving Average CrossOver Based on Last 500 Periods
+* Fig 9: Plot of Nvidia (NVDA) Cummulative Monthly Returns
 ##

-**Part Two:** The second part of the project was focused on the use of the Prophet Model to predict future prices and trends for the market.
+**Part Two:** The second part of the project was focused on the use of the **Prophet Model** to predict future prices and trends for the market.
 The choice of Prophet Model was due to its useful for analyzing and making predictions from datasets that exhibit seasonality trends and patterns; and the interpretability of the model output and predictions.
 Prophet  was developed by Facebook.
 (Expert Learning Assistant: https://bootcampspot.instructure.com/courses/6442/external_tools/313)
 ##

 **Part Three** was devoted to studying the Long Short Term Memory (LSTM) Neural network, deep learning models complete with Keras and Tensorflow to predict the future prices and direction of the specific stocks.
 LSTM networks are a type of Recurrent Neural Network (RNN) that are equipped to overcome the limitations common to traditional RNNs, particularly the short-term memory issues due to vanishing gradient problems.
 LSTM was chosen for the analysis because of its ability to remember and incorporate earlier time steps in the sequence into formulating its predictions.

 ### **Stock Prices Visualization:**